flattr/wp-flattr/readme.txt

 == Changelog ==

+= 0.9.19 =
+Dont show Flattr button on password protected posts until the password has been accepted.

 = 0.9.18 =
 Will now use version 0.6 of the JS API.
 Will load the JS API using https only if the blog itself is using https.
 This should make the button load a bit faster for most of you.